Eximee Case Management

 * Browsing cases and their statuses.

-* Filtering and sorting the case list by business context (e.g. customer, product, process).
+* Filtering and sorting the case list by business context (e.g., customer, product, process).

 * Detailed case view with information about:

-* history of actions and decisions,
+* the history of actions and decisions,

 * attached documents,